AbduAwad/AbduAwad/README.md

 ---
 🙂 **About Me**

-I am a passionate software developer and student at Carleton University interested in multiple fields in tech, including but not limited to, Artificial Intelligence Machine Learning, Automation, Scripting, etc ... </h3>
+I am a passionate software developer and student at Carleton University interested in multiple fields in tech, including but not limited to: Artificial Intelligence, Machine Learning, Automation, Scripting, and more.</h3>

 ---
 📫 **Contact Me:**